NissesSenap/k8s-quick-wins-demo/DEMO.md

 To make sure that all users set a default request help them with it.

+Now a days you can resize pods without [restart](https://kubernetes.io/docs/tasks/configure-pod-container/resize-container-resources//) which makes VPA in auto mode even more interesting.

 ## 4 disable service account token

-99% of all deployments don't need service account tokens.
+99% of all application deployments don't need service account tokens.

 It can be disabled in both deployment and serviceAccount config.